AndyB-WHG/westhoughton-boxing-club/README.md

 Project - User Centric Frontend Development - Code Institute

 This is a website to promote a fictional local boxing club.
 It serves as an advertisement for the club.
-It gives information about opening times, activities, schedules and contact details, whilst also providing a platform for new and current customers.
+It gives information about opening times, activities, schedules and contact details, whilst also providing a platform for new and current customers to book training sessions.

 ## UX
 Three page site – all pages scrolling down to equivalent of 2-3 desktop pages.
 Mobile version condenses each page to a single column.
 Home page provides details of activities and acts as an advertisement providing positive imagery plus information about who the club is aimed at and what activities are available.
-Second page provides contact details, a map and a ‘contact us’ form, plus further positive imagery.
+Second page provides contact details, a map, a booking form and a contact section, plus further positive imagery.
-Page three provides information about the gym and the various forms of training therein.
+Page three provides information about the gym and the various forms of training therein, including cards and photos for each of six gym areas.

 ### User Stories